As we gathered in a circle passing a flame from candle to candle, I did all I could to keep tears from streaming down my face.

 This fall break, I traveled to Guatemala to study genocide as a part of an honors colloquium.
 I receive odd looks when I share that I chose to take a class called “Becoming Evil.”
 With my quiet and calm demeanor, why would I be interested in such heavy and dark topics like genocide and evil?
 With something so far beyond my control, why would studying genocide be something I cared about?
 I feel that seeking justice is a higher calling, and as a follower of the Champion of the vulnerable, I will take up my cross, my mission, to honor those who have no voice.

-While people may be surprised to find out I went overseas for such a short time, when I announce my purpose in travelling to Guatemala, there’s often an awkward silence, followed by, “There was a genocide there?”
+While people may be surprised to find out I went overseas for such a short time, when I announce my purpose in traveling to Guatemala, there’s often an awkward silence, followed by, “There was a genocide there?”

 Although many of us have studied the Holocaust, Guatemala’s genocide during the civil war in the 1960s to the 1990s is often not discussed in classes or conversations.
 The massacre of over 200,000 individuals, mostly indigenous Mayans, resulted from centuries of racism and disparity, peaking in the conflict between the dictatorship of General Efraín Ríos Montt and the Guerilla Army of the Poor in the 1980s.
 The scorched earth of villages, rape of women and murder of young children proliferated rural regions and devasted generations from the actions of a national army aided in training from the United States military.